broadinstitute/cromwell/README.md

 ## PATCH /api/workflows/:version/labels

-This endpoint allows for retroactive addition of custom labels to existing workflows.
+This endpoint is used to update multiple custom labels for an existing workflow.
+When supplying a custom label with a label key unique to the workflow submission, a new custom label key/value entry is added to the workflow metadata.
+When supplying a custom label with a label-key that is already associated to the workflow submission, the original label value is updated with the newly supplied custom label.

-The [labels](#labels) must be a mapping of key/value pairs sent via the PATCH body.
-The request content type must be `application/json`.
+The [labels](#labels) must be a mapping of key/value pairs in JSON format that are sent via the PATCH body.
+The request content type must be
+`application/json`.

 cURL: